Complete analysis of a realistic fiber-based quantum repeater scheme: The performance of the quantum repeater network

 The secret key rate, Eq. (\ref{eq:rate_SKR}), depends on the error of the final EPR pair through the binary entropy used in Eq. (\ref{eq:r_inf}).
 Thus, it is important to reduce the error to improve the rate.
 Figure \ref{fig:skr_error_N}(c) shows estimations of how each error source contributes to the total EPR error.
 As can be seen, the initialization error is only significant if no purification is used ($P_E = P_L = 0$ for the shortest distances).
 For longer distances where purification is used, the TQG, measurement, and decoherence errors are of similar magnitudes, and reducing any of them is beneficial for the performance of the protocol.
 It should be noted that this is not always the case, e.g., if the coherence time increases to $5$ s, its contribution to the EPR error is negligible, and improving it further has no significant impact on the secret key rate.
-Lastly, while the secret key decreases continuously with the network length as shown in Fig. \ref{fig:skr_error_N}(a), the total error drops significantly each time $P_E$ increases, but this occurs at the cost of a lower raw EPR rate, $R$.
+Lastly, increasing $P_E$ significantly reduces the total error, see Fig. \ref{fig:skr_error_N}(b-c), but also reduces the raw EPR rate, $R$.
+These two effects balance each other so that the secret key rate decreases continuously with the network length as shown in Fig. \ref{fig:skr_error_N}(a).

 So far we have assumed that the rate of HEG trials is $1/t_{HEG} = 25$ kHz, but Fig. \ref{fig:skr_vs_trial} shows how the secret key rate varies as a function of the trial rate.
 For intermediate trial rates, the secret key rate increases almost linearly.
 However, for higher trial rates the need to wait for information during the round-trip time, $t_{rt}$, and the time it takes to perform entanglement swapping, $t_{swap} = 210$ $\upmu$s, limits the maximum achievable secret key rate.
 When the trial rate is low, the time it takes to successfully achieve HEG is comparable to the coherence time and the errors grow rapidly which results in a sharp cutoff in the secret key rate.
 Thus, for the experimental parameters studied here, it is important to achieve a trial rate larger than around $10$ kHz.
+Note that it is due to the multiplexing of our protocol that we can assume a HEG trial rate of $25$ kHz.
+Without multiplexing, the rate is limited by the round-trip time, which alone is $25$ kHz for 8 km long links.
+Thus, without multiplexing it is difficult to achieve a sufficiently high rate without using many repeater stations.